karthikziffer/karthikziffer.github.io/_posts/2021-05-09-visualize-feature-maps.md

-Similarly you can visualize other layers of the network.
+If you notice, the feature maps are flipped.
+The input images are horizontal flipped during augmentation.
+Similarly, you can visualize other layers of the network.
 I have visualized the feature maps, as a next step, I want to cluster these features map vectors to find their behavior over the training phase.